 You might think of our gathering together as having two parts.

 - We want to gather together as brothers and sisters in Christ who care for each other and for our churches.
 For this reason we will have conversation as we gather together and will open with a time of worship and prayer.
 We are a family gathering.

-- We also gather together as an “official” group to do the business of the Classis.
-Since Classis is made up of different delegates at every meeting, we need to make sure we know who is representing what churches and we must agree that everyone is recognized as belonging so we can conduct official business.
+- We also gather together as an “official” group to do the business of the classis.
+Since classis is made up of different delegates at every gathering, we need to make sure we know who is representing what churches and we must agree that everyone is recognized as belonging so we can conduct official business.
 This part of gathering together can feel a bit formal—but it’s essential for us to do this.

 Here is how we accomplish those two things:

 - Arrival—delegates arrive, get name tags, pick up any additional or new reports, sign the Covenant for Office Bearers if they haven’t already done so and greet fellow delegates

 - Roll Call of churches and delegates